When Brother Andrew died in September 2022, I mourned with the rest of the world.

 Kathleen’s remembrances

-Kathleen Chambers took over most of Biddy’s ministry as the years went by.
+Kathleen Chambers took over most of Biddy’s ministry over the years.

 You know of Brother Andrew?
 He’s a very great friend of ours.
 We’ve known him for donkey’s years.